Mamaliag/CarProject/README.md

 # My Car Details
 ## Amplifund Project

-This web application displays a list of cars and their details as well as an image.).
+This web application displays a list of cars and their details as well as an image.

 ## Project setup
 ```